 - Centralized log gathering that includes AWS CloudTrail, VPC Flow Logs and AWS Config to support traceability and strengthen compliance

-- AWS Security Hub and Amazon GuardDuty to give security teams full visibility across AWS Organizations
+- AWS Security Hub and Amazon GuardDuty to give security teams full visibility across AWS organizations

-- Amazon CloudWatch custom metrics and alerts to enhance security and compliance for AWS Organizations
+- Amazon CloudWatch custom metrics and alerts to enhance security and compliance for AWS organizations

 "Our goal is to empower engineering to focus on building Flexport’s platform for global logistics rather than worrying about the complexity of underlying multi-account AWS infrastructure.
-We do this by abstracting away the foundational infrastructure, giving the team an AWS-as-a-Service offering managed and maintained by our Cloud Infrastructure teams,” said Taylor Merry, Flexport Director of Security Operations.
+We do this by abstracting away the foundational infrastructure, giving the team an AWS-as-a-Service offering managed and maintained by our Cloud Infrastructure teams,” says Taylor Merry, Flexport Director of Security Operations.
 “Thanks to new layers of automation, this offering has improved our overall productivity while standardizing security efforts, which means we can spend more time on the company’s growth initiatives.”

 Secure account best practices

 Every AWS account is provisioned to provide built-in security best practices with:

 - AWS Control Tower guardrails.
 A policy control mechanism prevents account actions that can cause issues.
 It also detects and provides alerts to actions that trigger certain rules or thresholds.